oslabs-beta/ReaPer/README.md

 ---

 ## What is ReaPer?
-**ReaPer** is an open-source developer tool used for analyzing the performance of user interface and single-page applications based on the React.js frontend library.
+**ReaPer** is an open-source developer tool used for analyzing the performance of user interface and single-page applications based on the React frontend library.
 ReaPer offers comprehensive insights into React application efficiency in development.
 React is often used for building complex user interfaces that require a high degree of interactivity and responsiveness.
 It is important to know where performance weaknesses and strengths are to deliver optimal user experience.
 ReaPer brings a set of tools to improve the developer's diagnostic process.
 It creates a graphical analysis of component render events, their duration and their rank by render time.
-ReaPer starts a session and records data of render times to demonstrate how the virtual DOM and each component's props and state change over time.
+ReaPer starts a session and records render event data to demonstrate how the virtual DOM and each component's props and state change over time.
 The platform also presents a visual spread of the virtual DOM that can be traversed.

 ---